|Stateroom||Fares from (pp)|

 Disembark Sapphire Princess in Singapore and transfer to the airport for your overnight flight back to the UK.

-Terms & Conditions: Promotional details, fares and itineraries were correct at time of publish (18th July 2018) but can be changed/withdrawn at any time without notice.
+Terms & Conditions: ^Duration includes overnight flight/hotels.
+Promotional details, fares and itineraries were correct at time of publish (18 October 2018) but can be changed/withdrawn at any time without notice.
 All offers are applicable to new bookings only.
 Please call for live fares and availability.
 E&OE